Yomguithereal/kotatsu/README.md

 ## ES2015 example

-To compile your ES2O15, you can optionally pass a webpack config to kotatsu to use any needed loaders.
+To compile your ES2015 code, you can optionally pass a webpack config to kotatsu to tweak its compiler and use any needed loaders.

 ```bash
 npm install --save-dev babel-core babel-loader babel-preset-es2015